aurora-multiphysics/platypus/doc/content/source/solvers/MFEMSolverBase.md

 MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

-!syntax description /Solver/MFEMSolverBase

 ## Overview

 !!
 Replace these lines with information regarding the MFEMSolverBase object.

-## Example Input File Syntax

-!!
-Describe and include an example of how to use the MFEMSolverBase object.

-!syntax parameters /Solver/MFEMSolverBase

-!syntax inputs /Solver/MFEMSolverBase

-!syntax children /Solver/MFEMSolverBase